elliotfayman/Website/README.md

  ---

 ## Pages
-- Website.html: Main Landing page (Does not serve any purpose aside from giving the user a unique experience.
+- Website.html: Main Landing page (Does not serve any purpose aside from giving the user a unique experience)
 - Main.html: Home page of website.
 Core Attributes are Displayed including About me, Resume, Projects, and Contact me.
 - About me: Lists key information relating to me (i.e. introduction, school, awards, etc)
 - Resume: Hyperlink to pdf of resume.
-- Projects: List with hyperlinks to major projects.
+- Projects: List with cards to major projects.
 - Contact me: Methods to Contact me.

 ### Website